Charles Willauer Kutz: Military and political career

 After leaving the board of commissioners, he was division engineer, Central Division, at Cincinnati, Ohio, from 1921 to 1928, and from 1928 to 1929, he was department engineer of the Hawaiian Department, and commanding officer of the 3rd Engineers.
-He retired as a colonel in 1929.
+He retired as a colonel in November 1929.
 His rank was restored in June 1930.

-In 1941, he was called out of retirement and again made engineering commissioner of the District of Columbia by President Roosevelt.
+In March 1941, he was called out of retirement and again made engineering commissioner of the District of Columbia by President Roosevelt.

-After his retirement he became a consulting engineer to the Sanitary District of Chicago and to the Minister of Works of Venezuela for the Maracaibo Bar Commission on the matter of providing a stable and ample deep water entrance to the oil port of Maracaibo.
+After his second retirement from active duty in February 1946, he became a consulting engineer to the Sanitary District of Chicago and to the Minister of Works of Venezuela for the Maracaibo Bar Commission on the matter of providing a stable and ample deep water entrance to the oil port of Maracaibo.

 Kutz was a member of the American Society of Civil Engineers and the Army and Navy Club.

 Personal life

 Kutz married Elizabeth Randolph Keim on June 25, 1895.
 He had three children, Emily Randolph Bingham; Marian Elizabeth Ross, whose husband Lewis Tenney Ross, was also a general; and Colonel Charles Randolph Kutz, who served in Washington in the Army General Staff.
 He had five grandchildren including First Lieut.
 Tenney Kutz Ross, who was killed in action in Korea in November 1950.